-B. OPEN CALL: Promotion of Circular Economy in CBC Greece -Bulgaria (Examples of actions, non-exhaustive list):
+- B. OPEN CALL: Promotion of Circular Economy in CBC Greece -Bulgaria (Examples of actions, non-exhaustive list): - 1.
+Creation and operation of CB secondary product marketplaces, including digital platforms. - 2.
+Initiatives that support infrastructure for the development of industrial symbiosis, reduction

-- 1. Creation and operation of CB secondary product marketplaces, including digital platforms - 2.
-Initiatives that support infrastructure for the development of industrial symbiosis, reduction of waste, improved management of waste and promote resource efficiency (reform, reduce, recycle). - 3.
+- of waste, improved management of waste and promote resource efficiency (reform, reduce, recycle). - 3.
 Integrated territorial monitoring of waste management and pollution sources. - 4.
 Applied research and cooperation between research centres and SMEs for the promotion of eco-innovation, design of new, sustainable material and more friendly to the environment products based on local resources or traditional products. - 5.
 Awareness raising initiatives and pilot actions for more responsible consuming. - 6.
-Experience and good practices exchange.
+Experience and good practises exchange.

-Actions should seek synergies and be in line with the national and regional policies, the National Strategies for the Promotion of Circular Economy and the National and Regional Waste Management Plans.
-Water related activities in particular should additionally be in line with River Basin Management Plans.
+Actions should seek synergies with the national and regional policies, in particularly with National and Regional Waste Management Plans and the National Strategies for the Promotion of Circular Economy.
 Supported actions should seek for territorial impact for the CBC area and not have only local effects.